-8. Marc Colas
+Marc Colas

-Born May 13, 1955.
-Mr Colas became a director on February 21, 2013.
+Born May 13, 1955, Mr Colas became a director on February 21, 2013.
 He was the general secretary of the Council of Ministers of the Luxembourg Government from 2004 to 2013, and he is presently Administrateur Général in the Presidency of the Government, in the Prime Minister's Office.
 Prior to that, he has held several positions in the Luxembourg civil service, in the Ministry of Finance, the Ministry for the Civil Service and Administrative Reform, the Ministry of Home Affairs and since 2004 in the Presidency of the Government, in the Prime Minister's Office.
 From 2001-2006, Mr Colas was a member of the Audit Committee of the European Investment Bank.
 He is also a member of the Board of Oeuvre Nationale de Secours Grand-Duchesse Charlotte.
 Mr Colas graduated with a master's degree in law from the University of Strasbourg and holds a double Master of Business Administration (Finance and Marketing) from the Richard T. Farmer School of Business from the University of Oxford (Ohio).

 Mr Colas is a Luxembourg national.
 He is not an independent director, because he represents an important shareholder.
-Mr Colas is a member of the Audit and Risk Committee of SES.

-9. Bridget Cosgrave
+Bridget Cosgrave

-Born July 1, 1961.
-Ms Cosgrave became a director on April 3, 2008.
-She is President and Founder of EVERY EUROPEAN DIGITAL, a company to develop technology agnostic broadband infrastructure opportunities, currently focused on Poland.
+Born July 1, 1961, Ms Cosgrave became a director on April 3, 2008.
+She is President and Founder of Every European Digital, a company to develop technology agnostic broadband infrastructure opportunities, currently focused on Poland.
 From 2009 until 2011, Ms Cosgrave served as Director General of DIGITALEUROPE.
 Ms Cosgrave was with Belgacom S.A. from 2001-2007 as a member of the Executive Committee.
-Her roles there included Executive Vice President of the Enterprise division, Chairman, President & founding CEO of BICS, a joint venture with Swisscom and MTN, and Board Member of Belgacom Mobile (Proximus) and Telindus Group.
+Her roles there included Executive Vice President of the Enterprise division, Chairman, President & founding CEO of BICS, a joint venture with Swisscom and MTN and Board Member of Belgacom Mobile (Proximus) and Telindus Group.
 Ms Cosgrave holds an MBA from London Business School and a BA (Hons) in Economics & History from Queen's University in Canada.
 Ms Cosgrave is a member of the Audit and Risk Committee of SES.